 Another remnant from the Portuguese colonial times is the name of the local currency which is called – just like in Portugal until the installment of the €uro – Escudo respectively Escudo de Cabo Verde, abbreviated CVE.
 For 1 US$ you get 105 CVE, and for a €uro 110 CVE (as of November 2022).
 You can check the current rate here.

-Credit cards are not as widely accepted as e. g. in Europe or Asia, even some small guest houses do take only cash.
+Credit cards are not as widely accepted as for instance in Europe or Asia, even some small guest houses do take only cash.
 Some businesses add a small percentage if you pay by credit card – which can become a quite high amount if you pay for instance for a couple of nights at a hotel.

-There are ATMs on Fogo so that you won’t have a problem getting cash.
+There are ATMs on Boa Vista so that you won’t have a problem getting cash.

 As Cape Verde used to be a Portuguese colony, the official language is Portuguese, but people speak krioulo.
 This is a local patois and, like many dialects, differs a tiny bit even from island to island.